ktsalik/luxjs/README.md

 Clone or download the project and include files of **dist** folder into your project.
 Then import the files into your HTML code.

 ### CSS
-You can import Bulma and Lux CSS files separately or just use the combined version.
+You can import Bulma and Lux CSS files separately
 ````html
 <link rel="stylesheet" href="bulma.css">
 <link rel="stylesheet" href="lux.css">